mvolkmann/blog/src/book-errata.md

 p.
 150 In the sentence that starts with "The following listing", add a space between "AgeEntry" and "or".

+### Chapter 9

+p.
+156 The closing brace of the else block near the top of the page is indented one space too far.

+p.
+157 The tr element inside tfoot should have an empty td inserted between the two currently there to leave an empty cell in the Quantity column.

+p.
+157 The style tag and its content should be removed since it isn't doing anything.

+p.
+160 In Listing 9.9 at the bottom of the page, the content of the h1 should be "Page Not Found".

 ### Index

 p.
 419 Swap and correct the page numbers for